 This book can be an asset that continues to pay you days, months, and years after you have written it.
 It is a perfect way to start some residual income.

 Creating a course is much like writing a book.
-There are many skills out there that people would be willing to learn if they had a good course that can teach them.
+There are many skills out there that people would be willing to learn if they had a good course that could teach them.

 Right now, the internet is full of courses to help improve your life, create skills, and help you even manage your money.
 If you can teach someone, then building a course is a great way to generate some good residual income.